thauanyuricarvalho/thauanyuricarvalho/README.md

 Thauan yuri
 ===========================

-Analista de banco de dados
+Analista de Banco de Dados
 -------------------------------

 I'm fascinated by how everything works, I like to understand how the world behaves.
 With this curiosity, I discovered that Technology can help me to reach new horizons and acquire new knowledge from an early age in the area.
 I currently work as a Fiber Optic Technician providing maintenance services, technical visits and installations at Claro Brasil.